 Self-love.
 Something so incredibly important but so incredibly hard.
 The definition of the word is: care and regards for ones own happiness and well being.
 Can someone wise out there tell me WHY we don’t see attending to this very need, as important as it actually is?
 And please don’t get self-love mixed up with arrogance and self importance.
 Often (in my experience) people who show up with those kinds of traits have the least amount of self-love.
 Because when you care for and value yourself the need to make others feel inferior is simply not necessary.

 Being comfortable in our own skin, being happy and content in our own company and making choices based on self compassion seems to come easier to some than others.
-I came across this little list of 10 things you can start doing to bring more self-love into your life.
-Worth a look.

 In the name of LOVE I challenge you do so something to this weekend to show yourself how much you care about you.
 Then share the love far and wide!
 But start showing yourself some love first.